elunna/recipes/entres/pot roast.md

 and large-diced
 2 cloves garlic
 2 sprigs thyme
-2 cups beef broth or water
+2 cup beef broth or water

 ## Instructions
 1. SET your slow cooker to low heat, and season your roast